A recent article by Doug Mortimer tells a story of a young man who went to a small town high school in the Texas Panhandle:

 So how did boys become men before football was invented?
 Playing games was a leisure activity at best.
 You could go your entire life without ever playing any kind of sport and no one would question your manhood.

-This story and Mortimer’s comments illustrate a fundamental contradiction at the heart of male-shaming, ie. the very things society shames men and boys for – in this case bone jarring football – are the very things that same society prescribes.
+This story and Mortimer’s comments illustrate a fundamental contradiction at the heart of male-shaming, ie. the very things society shames men and boys for – in this case bone jarring football – are the very things that same society encourages.
 The double message for men and boys is never really resolved and they carry it like a lead weight.

 Mortimer makes an important point here, that men in classical times didn’t behave in the same way.
-Which begs the question of where, when and especially why did this ritualized form of aggression come about?
+Which begs the question of where, when and especially why did this ritualized form of competition come about?
 Historian Johan Huizinga provides an interesting answer to these questions:

 “The warlike sports of the Middle Ages differ from Greek athletics by being far less simple and natural.
 Pride, honour, love and art give additional stimulus to the competition itself.
 Overloaded with pomp and decoration, full of heroic fancy, they serve to express romantic needs too strong for mere literature to satisfy.
 The realities of court life or a military career offered too little opportunity for the fine make-belief of heroism and love, which rilled the soul.
 So they had to be acted.
 The staging of the tournament, therefore, had to be that of romance ; that is to say, the imaginary world of Arthur, where the fancy of a fairy-tale was enhanced by the sentimentality of courtly love.” [ https://gynocentrism.com/2014/12/10/the-dream-of-heroism-and-love-by-johan-huizinga/ ]

-Based on Huizinga’s account it seems the modern sporting tournament was born first in France and referred to the joust, sword fighting and other chivalric games, all of which seem to have their origin in impressing women (who sat in the stadiums) and gaining women’s attentions.
+Based on Huizinga’s account it seems the modern sporting tournament was born first in France and referred to the joust, sword fighting and other chivalric games, all of which seem to have their origin in impressing women (who sat attentively in the stadiums) and for the gaining of women’s romantic attentions.
 Same thing today – beautiful women lining up to fuck sports heroes, and sportsmen/teams/clubs doing special deeds for the ladies, from wearing pink jerseys to raise money for breast cancer or raising awareness about domestic violence, and generally sucking up.

 Just compare today’s woman-impressing sports with descriptions of same in the Middle Ages: